hasancse91/weather-app-android-mvvm-dagger/README.md

 # Android MVVM Weather App (Kotlin + Retrofit + Dagger)

 MVVM Architecture is one of the most popular and latest architecture to develop a maintanable and managable codebase.
-We are developing a sample `Weater Forecast` Android App with `MVVM Architecture` using `Kotlin` language and `Retrofit` network calling library. **For simplification, I didn't use `Coroutine` or `Rx` in this project.**
+We are developing a sample `Weater Forecast` Android App with `MVVM Architecture` using `Kotlin` language and `Retrofit` network calling library. **For simplification, I didn't use `Coroutine` or `Rx` in this project.** My main focus is to implement `MVVM` and `Dagger 2` dependency injection library as simple as possible.

+> If you are not familiar with `MVVM` architecture, then I recommend you to check [this MVVM respository](https://github.com/hasancse91/weather-app-android-mvvm) with same Weather App project.
+In that project, you'll find simple `MVVM` implementation without `Dagger`.
+After completion of that project, you can continue this repository.

 <img src="https://github.com/hasancse91/weather-app-android-mvvm/blob/master/data/screenshot_1.png" width="250" height="444" />